Victoria-H/Getting-and-Cleaning-Data/Code Book.md

 1. Description of the raw data and experiment
 2. Explanation of the raw data transformation to produce a tidy data set.

+(NOTE: No attempt is given here to justify experimental design, explain the signification or interpetation of the measurements nor analyse the results)

 ###1 THE RAW DATA AND EXPERIMENT